 Hop Bets have every combination of the dice not including the Aces, Ace Deuce, Yo, and the Twelve.
-Like the four Straight Up bets, they are one roll bets and have a dollar minimum.
-If they aren’t rolled on the very next roll, they lose.
 There are 17 different possible Hop bets as shown which are the possible combinations of the 4, 5, 6, 7, 8, 9, and 10.

 When you bet a Hop bet there are always two possible payouts.
 30:1 and 15:1.
-All the bets that are pairs pay 30:1 which are: 2-2 (Hard Four), 3-3 (Hard Six), 4-4 (Hard Eight), and 5-5 (Hard Ten).
+The Hops that are pairs pay 30:1 which are: 2-2 (Hard Four), 3-3 (Hard Six), 4-4 (Hard Eight), and 5-5 (Hard Ten).
 They pay the most on the table because there is only one way to roll each of them.
 The rest of the combinations pay 15:1 because there are two ways to roll each of them.

 There are several phrases you can use to tell a dealer you want to make a Hop bet.

 For Any and All Hop Bets – You can refer to all of the Hop bets as if they were a two-digit number.
-I.e. if you wanted to bet a hop bet on the 5, specifically the 3-2 combination, you could tell the dealer “I would like thirty-two on the hop for $1”.
-When making a bet using a two-digit number you must make the bet using the larger number first: 6-4 would be said as “Sixty-four” as oppose to “Forty-six”.
+E.g. if you wanted to bet a hop bet on the 5, specifically the 3-2 combination, you could tell the dealer “I would like thirty-two on the hop for $1.”
+When making a bet using a two-digit number you must make the bet using the larger number first: 6-4 would be said as “Sixty-four” as oppose to “Forty-six.”

-Hardways – Since there are only 4 possible Hop bets that can come the hard way, you only need to tell the dealer which Hardway you would like: “I would like a hopping hard 6 for $1”
+Hopping Hard - Since there are only 4 possible Hop bets that can come the hard way, you only need to tell the dealer which Hardway you would like: “I would like a hopping hard 6 for $1.”

 Since there are 17 different Hop Bets you can bet there are a lot of ways to bet them together but for the most part players stick to these most common ones.